LaraDei/representatives-app/README.md

 <a id="representatives-app" href="https://laradei.github.io/representatives-app/">https://laradei.github.io/representatives-app/</a>

 <h3>Summary</h3>
-<p>This app accepts your address and returns your U.S. representatives at the local, state, and federal level </p>
+<p>I wanted to create an app that teachers and students can use to identify their U.S. representatives at the local, state, and federal level.
+The data should give students a snapshot of what their governmnet looks like today.</p>

+<p>The overall goal is that teachers can create research assignments and then have students use this app to facilitate their research with primary sources.</p>

 <p>I've used <a href="https://votesmart.org/share/api#.X3vnxmhKiM9">The Vote Smart API</a></p>

 <p>Search form:</p>
-<p>please match the address format given in the placeholders</p>
+<p>Users will be able to retrieve this information by submitting their address.
+Please match the address format given in the placeholders</p>
 <img src="images/search.PNG" alt="search-page" style="max-width:100%;">

 <p>Results:</p>
-<p>The data at vote smart has some holes, and you might not get local government data if you live in a small town</p>
+<p>Users can then click a politician’s name to get voting records, positions, and speeches at the vote smart website.
+The data at vote smart has some holes, and you might not get local government data if you live in a small town</p>
 <img src="images/results.PNG" alt="results-page" style="max-width:100%;">